michaelbradley91/QuantumSimulation/README.md

 The **projection matrices** are applied to a state *q* as follows<span style="color:blue"><sup>3</sup></span>:
 * The probability of a particular outcome is: <sub><sub><sub>![Probability of measurement](LatexImages/ProbabilityOfMeasurement.gif)</sub></sub></sub>
 * The state after a particular outcome is: <sub><sub><sub>![State after measurement](LatexImages/StateAfterMeasurement.gif)</sub></sub></sub><br>
-We have to normalise the state after applying a measurement as the projection matrix is not unitary.
+Note that we have to normalise the state after applying a measurement as the projection matrix is not unitary.

 Lastly, it is required that the projection matrices satisfy the **completeness equation**: